ocapn/ocapn/draft-specifications/Model.md

 A list of any quantity of values.

-The abstract notation for a List is a List of the abstract notations of the respective contained values.
+The Presentation Format for a List is a List of the Presentation Formats of the respective contained values.
-For example, the abstract notation for a list containing the Integer 1, the String "a" is:
+For example, the Presentation Format for a list containing the Integer 1, the String "a" is:

 ```
 [ 1 "a" ]
 ```

-Likewise, the concrete representation of a List is a [List](Notation.md) of the representations of the respective contained values.
+Likewise, the Wire Format of a List is a [List](Formats.md) of the formatted values.
-The concrete representation of the same list is:

 ```
-[ 1+ 1"a ]
+[1+1"a]
 ```

 > - **Guile**: `'()`